 How to respond: Don't ask "Well, where do we need to be?"
 This is a trap.
 Focus instead on asking questions such as, "Why?" and "What are you comparing us to?"
 Hold your ground on differentiating the value you offer.
 If you probe to create solutions, the buyer will often back down.

-Buyer says: "I'm talking to the CEO in 5 minutes.
-Are you sure I have the best price?"
-Or, "I will give it to a competitor by noon if you don't make this concession."
+Buyer says: "I will give it to a competitor by noon if you don't make this concession."

 This tactic uses time pressure to get the seller to lower their price.